“One of my own favorite Substacks is the Common Reader, a nerdy literature newsletter.” Helen Lewis, in the Atlantic.

 The Fitzgerald Rule

-Essays and biographical sketches about opsimaths: people who develop slowly, often succeed late in life, or never stop learning.
-They’re the most enjoyable sort of autodidact.
+The biographical essays are usually about opsimaths: people who develop slowly, succeed late in life, and never stop learning.

 The Fitzgerald Rules says, ‘you spot talent by looking at what people persist at, not what persistently happens to them.’